Suggestion: Watch the 10 minutes video tutorial before reading this article

-The Chinese E-Commerce market growths immensely and will lead the way for other Asian countries in the coming years.
+The Chinese E-Commerce market grows immensely and will lead the way for other Asian countries in the coming years.

 When I talk with foreign companies, they’ve rarely heard about Vipshop, and maybe more importantly, VIP International.
-The latter one has grown hundred folds since it was established in 2014 and is currently one of the biggest marketplaces for cross border E-commerce.
+The latter one has grown a hundred folds since it was established in 2014 and is currently one of the biggest marketplaces for cross-border E-commerce.

-In this article, you’ll learn what differentiate VIP International from other marketplaces and whether you should sell on these websites or not.
+In this article, you’ll learn what differentiates VIP International from other marketplaces and whether you should sell on these websites or not.

-Vipshop started out as early as 2008.
+Vipshop started as early as 2008.
 Still, many foreigners aren’t familiar with this giant marketplace.

-Previously being the highest valued E-Commerce website in China, its cross border sub-platform VIP International is currently the third biggest in terms of cross border sales.
+Previously being the highest valued E-Commerce website in China, the cross border sub-platform VIP International is currently the third biggest in terms of cross border sales.

-So, what makes Vipshop and VIP International different from other big players like Tmall and JD?
+So, what makes Vipshop and VIP International different from other big players like Tmall and Jingdong (JD)?

 First of all, these websites have a completely different sales model to competitors like Tmall and JD, as they only work with flash-sales.